42-AI/42ai_autonomous_cars/get_data/README.md

     ...
   }
   ```
-  The key is the `img_id` and the value is the label associated to this picture.
-If the search returns several labels
+  The key is the `img_id` and the value is the label, as stored in ES, associated to this picture.
+If the search returns
-  for a same `img_id`, only one label will be kept and a message is printed to warn the user.
+   several labels for a same `img_id`, only one label will be kept and a message is printed to warn the user.
 - This "labels.json" file is 'disposable'.
 Every time one wants to train a model, he shall request the ES database to
-get this file listing all the picture required for the training he wished to run.
+get this file listing all the pictures required for the training he wished to run.

-## 2. How to record picture and create label
+## 2. How to record picture and create labels

 The script `run_manual.py` is used to run the car in manual mode (control with xbox pad).
 Picture will be recorded
 during the run and for each recorded picture, a label is automatically created.